What is an omnichannel contact center?

 - Integrate before launching a new channel: Plan how any new platform will fit into your existing omnichannel strategy and agent desktops before going live.

-How to hire and train omnichannel support agents
+How to train agents for omnichannel customer service

 With more contact methods and context to consider, customer service staff face increasingly complex situations.